Taxes could be going up, so how can you capitalize on your current tax rate?

 The sweet spot for Roth IRA conversions

-We believe the sweet spot for Roth conversions is the period between the time you retire and the time you turn 72 (RMD age).
+We believe the sweet spot for Roth conversions is the period between the time you retire and the time you start taking RMDs.
 Your income typically drops after you stop working, and it tends to remain low until you start taking required distributions from your IRA.
 Lower income generally means lower taxes, so this may be a time when you’re in a better position to pay the additional tax on the assets you convert to a Roth.
-However, even within this sweet spot, there are a few potential negative consequences to a conversion, that you should know about.
+However, even within this sweet spot, there are a few potential negative consequences to a conversion that you should know about.

 Four factors to consider before a Roth conversion